NickMcConnell/FAangband/docs/world.rst

 tunneling for treasure.

-There are rumors of certain incredibly profitable rooms buried deep in the dungeon and completely surrounded by permanent rock and granite walls, requiring a digging implement or magical means to enter.
+There are rumors of certain incredibly profitable rooms buried deep in the dungeons and completely surrounded by permanent rock and granite walls, requiring a digging implement or magical means to enter.
 The same rumors imply that these rooms are guarded by incredibly powerful monsters, so beware!